benjamming/louisville-bike-accidents/README.md

 ## Quick Start

-Create a virtual environment to install modules.
+1. Create a virtual environment to install modules.

-Use pip install -r requirements.txt to install required modules.
+1. Use pip install -r requirements.txt to install required modules.
     Modules required:

-Run the Python files in 02_cleaning directory.
+1. Run the Python files in 02_cleaning directory.

     The files prefixed by `01` can be run in any order, but these must be run before `02_merge_accident_data.py`.

-Open and run `03_analysis.ipynb`
+1. Open and run `03_analysis.ipynb` to read through my analysis process.

+Optional but encouraged: Enjoy a nice bike ride and be safe!

 ## Source data
 ### directory: /data/raw